signalshore/signalshore.github.io/content/2020-05-16-Life-During-A-Pandemic.md

-Title: Life During a Paandemic
+Title: Life During a Pandemic
 Date: 2020-05-16
 Tags: Meta
 Summary: In case you are reading this from the future.